 Maximilian Cale, the Duke of Lyons, accepted long ago that his kidnapped brother was dead.
 When a cryptic note from investigator Tristan Bonnaud claims otherwise, Max seeks out Tristan’s sister, Lisette—and is infuriated to learn that Tristan has also mysteriously vanished.
 Have the siblings perpetrated an elaborate hoax?
 Or is the fiercely protective beauty as innocent as she claims them to be?
 Fearful that the powerful Duke will destroy Tristan’s career in his zeal for the truth, the clever Lisette convinces Max to accompany her to Paris in a joint search for their loved ones.
 But their journey takes a seductive twist when they pose as an ordinary husband and wife—not an English Duke with a tarnished family name and the illegitimate daughter of a viscount—and discover an exhilarating passion free from the damning secrets of the past.
 With the line between danger and desire enticingly blurred, they discover that some mysteries, like those of the heart, are answered tenfold in the bliss of a true and trusting love.

-Sabrina Jeffries knows how to weave a tale filled with swoon-worthy men, strong-willed woman and suspense.
-Her new series The Duke’s Men starts of strong with What the Duke Desires the first book in the series.
+Sabrina Jeffries knows how to weave a tale filled with swoon-worthy men, strong-willed woman, and suspense.
+Her new series The Duke’s Men starts off strong with What the Duke Desires the first book in the series.
 Her tale captured me in the first few pages and kept me enthralled till the end.
 A tormented Duke, a lost brother, a bastard daughter and a pretend marriage all created a suspenseful, romantic tale as we traipsed around Europe.
-Three word review: romantic, suspenseful and hot.
+Three-word review: romantic, suspenseful and hot.

 For fans of Jeffries What a Duke Desires will delight you and for those who haven’t tried her books this is the perfect introduction.
 I will be putting this series on my auto-buy list and look forward to the next adventure.